 Battlefields – the landscapes where these events took place – are hugely important because of what they can tell us about the course of the battle, and the physical remains and artefacts they can contain.
 Battlefields are also places of remembrance, as sites where soldiers fought and died and may have been buried.

 We maintain an Inventory of Historic Battlefields.
 This is a list of nationally important battlefields in Scotland that meet the criteria published in Designation Policy and Selection Guidance 2019.Search the portal

-Download our guide to Scotland's Inventory of Historic Battlefields.
-It's also available in Gaelic.
+Download our guide to Scotland's Inventory of Historic Battlefields (available in English and Gaelic).

 The Inventory of Historic Battlefields is a major resource for: